 | 4 mins read

-It is believed Machu Picchu was built around 1450, during the height of the Incan Empire.
-Some believe the structure was built as a royal Incan Residence; a place where Emperor Pachacuti could relax, retreat, house and entertain his family and guests.
-Others believe that the site was used for religious purposes-as the complex is strategically positioned amongst other religiously significant mountains, with perfect views of both sunrise and sunset.
+It is believed that Machu Picchu was built around 1450, during the height of the Incan Empire.
+Some historians suggest the structure was built as a royal Incan residence, a place where Emperor Pachacuti could relax, retreat, and entertain family members and guests.
+Others believe the site was used for religious purposes, as the complex is strategically positioned among several sacred mountains, with clear views of both sunrise and sunset.

 How Was Machu Picchu Built?

-Machu Picchu’s construction is perhaps the most amazing feature about the complex.
-Historians have confirmed that no animals, iron tools or use of wheels were used during the construction and building of Machu Picchu.
-In fact, there was no mortar used whatsoever to keep the stones in place.
-Instead, Incan builders perfectly cut each stone to securely lock into one another; even today visitors cannot fit a credit card between the cracks!
+Machu Picchu’s construction is perhaps the most remarkable feature of the complex.
+Historians have confirmed that no animals, iron tools, or wheels were used during its construction.
+There was also no mortar used to hold the stones in place.
+Instead, Incan builders precisely cut each stone to interlock securely with the next.
+Even today, visitors cannot fit a credit card between the cracks.

 Is Machu Picchu Threatened by Earthquakes?